 - No logs

 There are multiple websites you can use to check whether your browser is leaking any of your personal information.
-Some of the best are:
+With a simple click, you’ll see these sites can read your IP address, the type of operating system you use, and your browser, among other data.

 |Supported WebGL Extensions (Edge)||Supported WebGL Extensions (Firefox)|